Fatma Mukhtarova: Professional career

 Mukhtarova's first professional performance was in Prince Matthew's Headquarters at the Saratov City Theatre.
 After graduating from the conservatory in 1914, Mukhtarov married Saratov-based lawyer, Alexander Malinin, and soon gave birth to the couple's daughter, Leyla.
-Shortly afterwards, she left for Moscow where through her brother-in-law, Boris Malinin, she managed to audition in front of Fedor Shalyapin, and later Sergei Zimin.
+Shortly afterwards, she left for Moscow where through her brother-in-law, Boris Malinin, she managed to audition in front of Feodor Chaliapin, and later Sergei Zimin.
 She accepted an offer to work for the Zimin Opera where she performed alongside Shalyapin in Boris Godunov and began rehearsals for Carmen which would later become her most outstanding role.
 In 1918, Mukhtarova returned to Saratov with a group of soloist where she debuted as Carmen at the Saratov Opera Theatre.

-After the October Revolution, Fatma Mukhtarova acted in various theatres across Ukraine, the Volga Region and the South Caucasus.
+After the October Revolution, Fatma Mukhtarova acted in various theatres across Ukraine, the Volga region and the South Caucasus.
 Newspapers of the time noted the unusual naturalness and intensity of Mukhtarova's role as Carmen.
 During the 1924 tour in Baku, Georgii Nelepp acting as Jose accidentally thrust a knife into Mukhtarova's back three centimetres deep.
 This was revealed only during the final bows when blood was trickling down her skirt.
-In 1936, she became Honorary Artist of Georgia.
+In 1936, she became Honored Artist of the Georgian SSR.

-From 1938, she worked for the Azerbaijan State Academic Opera and Ballet Theatre.
+From 1938, she worked for the Azerbaijan State Academic Opera and Ballet Theater.

 In 1940, Mukhtarova was awarded the title of the People's Artist of Azerbaijan.
 She left the big stage in 1954 but continued to train young Azerbaijani opera singers.
 Her last performance took place at the Tbilisi Opera and Ballet Theatre.